Kagamma/satania-buddy/README.md

 A: x11, qt5, qt5pas, freetype, openssl (for IMAP)

-Optional dependencies: fortune, sensors, metar
+Optional dependencies: fortune, sensors, metar, pocketsphinx

 You also need a compositor, or else the app will show black screen.